 If your goal is to sell digital content to your followers, you’d benefit from several thousand followers.
 Perhaps somewhere in the 4,000-5,000 range.

-If you’re hoping to find some patients based on your particular clinical expetise, a few hundred patients would be more than enough.
+If you’re hoping to find some patients based on your particular clinical expertise, a few hundred patients would be more than enough.

-I don’t see a lot of value in having hundreds of thousands of followers – not if you’re a clinician (PA/NP, MD/DO).
+I don’t see much value in having hundreds of thousands of followers – not if you’re a clinician (PA/NP, MD/DO).
 It’s far too much work finding that many followers.

 Coming up with Content

-The best way to come up with content is to share what you’re doing with your current clients.
+The best way to create content is to share what you’re doing with your current clients.
 If you get an email question or doing consulting work or dealing with a patient, share what you learned in a post.

 Don’t just post what is catchy or has viral potential – that often backfires.
 Focus on your message and keep repeating it.
 This weeds out the followers you don’t want.